 Basic test method.
-Put two chips A and B on the testbed, begin the mutual test

-• the test report is "good" or "bad", only choose one of it
+Put two chips A and B on the testbed, begin the mutual test the test report is "good" or "bad"

 Assumption.
 The report from good chip is always correct, but the report from bad chip is non-deterministic (probably wrong)